hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - Memory constants agree with RTL and linker scripts.
 - There is no source diff under `neural-ai/hw`.
 - Existing software and RTL tests still pass.

+### Current Verification Evidence

+- Raw v2 DMA endpoint resolution is byte-addressed; section and command-record alignment remains unchanged.
+- Host dispatcher tests cover non-32-byte lengths, offsets, and compact strides for DMA 1D/2D/3D.
+- A Verilator round-trip regression executes external-to-local and local-to-external DMA for 1D length 37, 2D C=3, and 3D C=31, then checks the
+  sparse output byte-exactly.
+It passes at 278,888 simulated ns.
+- The existing `COPY_LAYOUT` C=3/C=31 regression with unaligned L2 bindings
+  passes at 199,932 simulated ns.
+- The runtime firmware remains 23,596 bytes of `.text`; no RTL source was changed.

 ## Phase 1 - Runtime ABI v2 and GEMM Execution Skeleton